fenago/ml-bootcamp/Lab_3.md

-In this chapter, we are going to use machine learning to predict churn.
+In this lab, we are going to use machine learning to predict churn.